101t/jasmin-web-panel/README.md

 docker pull tarekaec/jasmin_web_panel
 ```

-also you could build it on you local machine by navigating to project directory
+also, you could build it on your local machine by navigating to the project directory

 ```shell
 docker build -f config/docker/slim/Dockerfile -t jasmin_web_panel:1.0 .